jgibbons-cp/datadog/logs/op/array_split-remap-merge_example/README.md

 ```
 [client] -> nginx (consistent hash on X-Record-ID) -> opw1 / opw2 / opw3 -> Datadog

-The client is a script -> nginx -> op workers on a laptop (e.g. tested on Mac OSX) -> Datadog
+The client is a script -> nginx -> op workers on the host we are on (e.g. tested on Mac OSX) -> Datadog

+Requirements:

+1) Docker
+  - docker-compose
+2) bash
+3) Terraform
 ```

 ## Setup